amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

    :scale: 25%
    :figclass: w

-   Comparison of functionally identical code implemented with Sciris (left) and without (right).
-Figure adapted from sciris.org. :label:`sciris`
+   Comparison of functionally identical code implemented without Sciris (left) and with (right).
+Tasks that take 30 lines of code without Sciris can be accomplished in 7 lines with it. :label:`sciris`